 Monica Helen Muriglan

 Monica Helen Muriglan is a Painter and Landscape Installation artist.
-After living and working in NYC for the last 20 yrs, she has recently relocated to Los Angeles, with the intention of continuing the 1776 Photographic Series expanding into 3D Sculpture and various art forms.
+After living and working in NYC for the last 20 yrs, she has recently spent time in California's Topanga Canyon before settling in Asheville NC, with the intention of continuing the 1776 Photographic Series expanding into 3D Sculpture and various art forms.

 Presented here in photographic form, the Landscape Installation series are created on location all over the United States.
 The first Landscape Installation began back in 2002 and has developed slowly and organically over the years.
 The Summer of 2011 marks the first time any of the Stories have appeared 'publicly'.

 In October of 2011, The first Landscape Installation Series that would come to be known as 'Project 1776' began at a secret location along the shores of southern New Jersey.
 The 'Flight of the Falconers' Series was the first of many that would take place on the East Coast Revolutionary War lands, the ancient estuaries of the Lenape people.
 More recently, the Project 1776 series traveled far to the lands of Kauai and Oahu; in the near future, Maui.
 Barbados is in the works as well as the planning stages of a few more 'hidden' mainland locations.